Life is like a carousel — it only goes in one direction: Forward. There’s no going back to undo, redo, or otherwise change anything in the Past.

 Recently, a friend teased saying, “Now, keep your Ego, Expectations, and Emotions out of the way.”

-“Profound,” I thought.
-For many years, I’ve been on this Crusade to — Enlighten, Empower, and Encourage.
-My friend just exposed me to the Yang of my Yin — the Flow of my Ebb — the Take of my Give — and, the Down of my Up.
+“That’s profound!”
+I thought.
+For many years, I’ve been on a Crusade to Enlighten, Empower, and Encourage.
+My friend just exposed me to the Yang of my Yin, the Flow of my Ebb, the Take of my Give, and the Down of my Up.